RecklessApotheosis/documentation/securitypaper.md

 ## Bitcoin

 Bitcoin is a decentralized currency secured by proof-of-work providing essentially a protocol for economic movement that is disassociated from any single government’s control.
 Bitcoin blocks are secured by the electrical grids of miners around the globe, which results in a block emission fixed to average 1 block of transactions every 10 minutes (this is an average over time, so some blocks confirm mere seconds after the previous block, and one took 122 minutes!<sup>[ii](https://u.today/bitcoin-just-recorded-longest-time-between-two-blocks-in-almost-10-years)</sup>).
-The mining difficulty retargets as the global hashrate changes roughly every 2 weeks to maintain that 10 minute average confirmation time.
+The mining difficulty adjusts roughly every 2 weeks, compensating for global hashrate changes, to maintain that 10 minute average confirmation time.
 Each block can contain a maximum of 4MB of data, which on average is about 2,280<sup>[iii](https://ycharts.com/indicators/bitcoin_average_transactions_per_block)</sup> transactions per block, or 3.8 transactions per second.
-Bitcoin has a small language of only 186 Opcodes<sup>[iv](https://wiki.bitcoinsv.io/index.php/Opcodes_used_in_Bitcoin_Script)</sup> and changes presented as either hard-forks or soft-forks come through extensive validation & conversation via the formal BIP<sup>[v](https://github.com/bitcoin/bips)</sup> Process.
+Bitcoin has a small intentionally non-turing complete language<sup>[iv](https://wiki.bitcoinsv.io/index.php/Opcodes_used_in_Bitcoin_Script)</sup>.
+The deliberately limited scope of the Bitcoin language serves as a component in its security model.
+Changes to Bitcoin are presented as either hard-forks or soft-forks come through extensive validation & conversation via the formal BIP<sup>[v](https://github.com/bitcoin/bips)</sup> Process.

 ## Layer 2

 Layer 2 (L2) refers to any technology built upon an existing blockchain (not Bitcoin specific) designed typically to remediate perceived deficiencies or to bypass specific safeguards in the underlying protocol by building atop it, thus leveraging its base value proposition.
+The increased risk inherent in these second layer solutions requires greater caution with funds kept on them, definitely never expose more capital on an L2 network than you are prepared to lose.

 ## Lightning